 - Promises of money for little or no effort.
-Cybercriminals will often offer to send fraudulent cashier’s checks or money orders in exchange for a smaller processing or handling fee while you get to pocket the difference.
+Cybercriminals will often offer to send fraudulent cashier’s checks or money orders in exchange for a small processing or handling fee, promising to let you pocket the difference.

 - Deals that sound too good to be true.

 - Requests to donate to a charitable organization after a disaster that has been in the news.

 - Cloning of popular websites or email.
 Scam artists use graphics in email that appear to be connected to legitimate websites of well-known companies, but take you to scam sites, or open legitimate-looking pop-up windows.

 - Links shown in email don’t match the actual link.
 If you see a link in a suspicious email message, don't click on it.
 Rest your mouse on the link to see if the address matches the link that was typed in the message.

 - Spelling and bad grammar.
 Professional companies or organizations usually proofread communications and email before sending them out.
 If you notice mistakes in an email, it may be a scam.